sidmund/tapeworm/README.md

 ### Configuration

-When using a library, tapeworm will try to find the library folder at:
+The config directory shall refer to one of the following paths (depending on your system):

 - Unix: `/home/USER/.config/tapeworm/LIBRARY/`
 - Windows: `/c/Users/USER/AppData/Roaming/tapeworm/LIBRARY/`

-It will look for the following files:
+tapeworm will try to find the following files in this directory:

 - **lib.conf**: library settings
 - **input.txt**: search queries and/or URLs